christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Aspurgiani: is the Aspurgus (Tiberius Julius Aspurgus) lineage.

 Dandarii: Contains Dan- (the same root as Dan—judge/ruler, and Danu—the primordial waters) and -darii (a variant of Darius—"holder").
-They are the same as the Tribe of Dan in Israel and the Danuna (Denyen/Sea Peoples).
-They were the Gandarii tribe in India.
-The river Danube, Dnieper, Don, Dniester, Dan (Denmark), all carry their name.
+They are the same as the Biblical Tribe of Dan in Israel and the Danuna (Denyen/Sea Peoples).
+They were the Gandarii tribe in India and the Danaans (the Homeric Greeks) who besieged Troy.
+The rivers Danube, Dnieper, Don, Dniester, Dan (Denmark), all carry their name.
 In Indo-European mythology, Danu is the primordial waters, the mother of dragons (the Danavas in the Rigveda).
-In Irish myth, the Tuatha Dé Danann ("Tribe of Danu") are the fairy-gods of Ireland.
+In Irish myth, the Tuatha Dé Danann ("Tribe of Danu") are the fairy-gods of Ireland who claim to have come from the "North" (Hyperborea).

 Agri: "The Horse People".
 The cavalry.
 The Sanskrit Agni (fire god) is a cognate.
 The Agrianes were a Thracian tribe who served as elite light infantry in Alexander the Great's army.